 Pros & Cons

-- There is no time limit during the evaluation process
+- 15% profit share during the evaluation process

 Is Forex Prop Trading a Good Idea in Australia?